trestoa/Brainfucking-IDE/README.md

 bf_IDE
 ======

-Breinfucking IDE an IDE/Interpreter for Brainfuck
+Brainfucking IDE an IDE/Interpreter for Brainfuck